markvaaz/ScarletHooks/README.md

 * The webhook may not be linked in the config file.
 * You may have forgotten to reload after adding it.
 * Double-check the spelling of the clan name in both the command and config — it’s case sensitive.
-  **Recommended**: Use the player name instead, so the mod can automatically detect the clan from the player’s data.
+  **Recommended**: Use the `.hooks afp` command with a player name instead, so the mod can automatically detect the clan from the player’s data.

 ---